sulu/sulu/UPGRADE.md

 The uniqueness of media formats is now checked, and an exception is thrown in case duplicated format keys exist.

+In addition to that the existing formats have been prefixed with `sulu-`, so that they are less likely to conflict.
+If you have relied on these formats, which you shouldn't have, then you have to create them now in your own theme

 ### Deprecations

 Following classes and methods were removed because of deprecations: